 HR professionals and managers indicated that using technology across the organization to improve communication and efficiency, and paying closer attention to feedback from younger employees were critical components to evolving culture to remain relevant when recruiting.

 Lessonly excels in providing learning software where companies can build their culture.
 Managers and HR professionals can use it to gather feedback from employees on what’s most important to them, resulting in quality feedback straight from the source.
 Many clients use Lessonly to democratize their learning, allowing employees to choose the topics that they know the most about, or want to know the most about, and create content around that.

 In the end, this type of back-and-forth dialogue between managers and employees truly builds company culture.
-Get started working on your own company culture with Lessonly’s 15-day, unlimited free trial.
+Get started working on your own company culture by taking a self-guided tour.
 Sign up today.